sergsave/goliath_robot/README.md

 **_goliath_simulation_**

+Cpp Source Code!
 Auxiliary stuff for simulation and visualization, such as servo-motors emulator.

 **_goliath_teleop_**

+Cpp Source Code!
 Sends commands based on keystrokes on the keyboard.

 ## Media